 - Personality Test/Interview.

-First stage of the exam is Preliminary Exam which is a screening test for candidates.
+First stage of the exam is Preliminary Exam which is a screening test.

 It comprises of two papers with questions of objective or MCQ type (with ‘Negative Marking’).